Prospecting in the UK

 Where to Find Gold In Scotland

-I bet you didn't even know that there was gold in Scotland, famous for its whisky (liquid gold to some) and golf courses.
-Gold is there too, not in great quantities although over the centuries there have been mini-gold rushes where gold prospectors have descended in numbers.
+I bet you didn't even know that there was gold in Scotland!
+Scotland is famous for its whisky (liquid gold to some) and golf courses, but there's gold there too—not in great quantities, although over the centuries there have been mini-gold rushes where gold prospectors have descended in numbers.

-The Scottish Crown Jewels, better known the Honours of Scotland, are housed in Edinburgh Castle and are made from Scottish gold which has a market value 5 times higher than other golds, due to its rarity.
+The Scottish Crown Jewels, better known as the Honours of Scotland, are housed in Edinburgh Castle and are made from Scottish gold, which has a market value 5 times higher than other golds due to its rarity.

-There is known to be gold in Kildonan Burn, Helmsdale, Sutherland as in the video below.
-This was the focus of a gold rush in the mid 18th century when many people went gold prospecting.
+- There is known to be gold in Kildonan Burn, Helmsdale, and Sutherland as in the video near the bottom of the page.
+This was the focus of a gold rush in the mid-18th century when many people went gold prospecting.

-A new gold mine has just opened at Cononish in Tyndrum, Perthshire where Australian company Scotgold expect to mine in the region of 20,000 ounces of gold annually, which at today's prices is worth approximately $22 million.
+- A new gold mine has just opened at Cononish in Tyndrum, Perthshire where Australian company Scotgold expects to mine in the region of 20,000 ounces of gold annually, which at today's prices is worth approximately $22 million.

 Scotland's Gold Locations